 Also, remember that computers usually require more data when sharing your phone’s data than mobile tasks.
 Hence will consume a sizeable amount of your data plan.

-USB Tethering and Hotspot Data Usage
+USB Tethering Has Other Uses That Won’t Use Hotspot Data

 - Transferring media files between the two devices.

 - For mobile app developers, USB tethering hotspot or debugging does not directly use your data plan’s quota.